Jbleezy/BO1-Reimagined/README.md

 * Fix sprint and dive anims on ray gun
 * Fix Der Riese Nikolai viewhands for FG42
 * Fix Ballistic Knife first raise anim (shows knife at very bottom center of screen at end of anim)
+* Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen)
 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)
-* Add EMP grenades to grief
 * Add new grief damage fx
 * Fix turret attacking team of player that activated turret (if cant fix, then make turrets attack anyone to make it fair)
 * Gun Game: fix rare bug where multiple gun increment powerups spawn (might be fixed, not sure what causes it, not caused from killing multiple zombies from the same shot)

 ### Cannot Find Fix
-* Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen)
 * Turn off Der Riese easter egg song noises after they have been activated
-* Make betties place correctly on Der Riese bridge and new collision
 * Moon: fix sliding sound keep playing when off object

 ### Might Be Fixed